-On January 13, 2011, we provided the Hawaii Division of Forestry and Wildlife with copies of our most recent candidate assessments for their review and comment.
-No additional information or comments were received.
+On February 10, 2012, we provided the Hawaii Division of Forestry and Wildlife with copies of our most recent candidate assessments for their review and comment.
+We received information from the State on April 9, 2012, and incorporated it into this form.